tksy1227/MAD24_P04_Team4/README.md

 6. Feedback feature -  Allow users to send feedback to the app developers, and the developers will receive the feedback in the form of an email sent to their email account.
-Concepts used: Firebase Realtime Database, User Interface Components, Event Handling, Firebase Operations, New concepts used: Google Apps Script, HTTP request (API getter to retrieve data), Email Sending
+Concepts used: Firebase Realtime Database, User Interface Components, Event Handling, Firebase Operations, New concepts used: Google Apps Script, HTTP request (API getter to retrieve data), Automatic Email Sending

 ---------------------------------------------------------------->
 App Aesthetics Information: